ciscocandidate/400-101/4th Oct 18.md

 ---

 ## Q102
-Which two statements about 802.1 x authentications with EAP are true?
+Which two statements about 802.1x authentications with EAP are true?
 (Choose two)

 A.The supplicant and authenticator server send a one-time password to the authenticator
 B.The authenticator server translates frames from the supplicant into a RADIUS message